DengRiGuang/libs/lib/Dark/useDark/index.en-US.md

 ---
 map:
-  path: /components/use-storage
+  path: /components/dark/use-dark
 ---

-# Storage
+# Dark

-This is a Storage.
+This is a Dark.

 ## Example